marionleroutier/marionleroutier.github.io/_pages/cv.md

 ### Education

-* 2018-2021: Ph.D in Economics, Paris School of Economics, University Paris 1 and CIRED
+* 2018-2021: Ph.D in Economics, Paris School of Economics, University Paris 1 and CIRED.

+*<a href="https://www.eaere.org/best-european-doctoral-dissertation-award/">Best Doctoral Dissertation Award </a> from the European Association of Environmental and Resource Economists and <a href="https://www.sorbonne.fr/wp-content/uploads/Liste-Laur%C3%A9ats-PDC-2022.pdf">1st Prize of the PhD Award in Economics</a> from the Chancellerie des Universités de Paris.*

 * 2012-2015: Master in Economics, "Public Policy and Development", Paris School of Economics
 * 2011-2013: M.A. in Public Policy and Management, Freie Universität Berlin (joint programme with HEC Paris)
 * 2009-2013: HEC Paris business school, specialization in Management and Public Affairs